About the Author

 • Creating a profile on the FSMB site costs about $375 for your first profile

-• The process of getting fingerprinted at a WebCheck facility will cost around $46, depending on location
+• The process of getting fingerprinted at a WebCheck facility will cost around $46, depending on location.
+WebCheck providers submit fingerprints electronically to the Ohio Medical Board and the Bureau of Criminal Investigation.

 • Submitting your application to the Ohio Board will cost $308.50

-In total, you’re looking at about $829.50 to get a medical license in Ohio.
+In total, you’re looking at about $829.50 to get an Ohio medical license.

 If you’re applying as a physician assistant, you’ll be spending $403.50 on the application process instead.